rse-council/researchsoftware.org/CONTRIBUTING.md

 These may simply accept your contribution and thank you for it, or they may ask you to make changes, or even suggest changes themselves.
 Please feel free to ask any questions in PR comments during this process.

+## Licenses

+All content contributions to this repository are accepted under a [Creative Commons Attribution 4.0 International license](LICENSE).
+Note that by contributing you accept that your content contributions are published under this license.

+"Insignificant" files such as configuration, template, theme-related, and meta files (such as this one) are licensed under [CC0-1.0](https://creativecommons.org/publicdomain/zero/1.0/deed.en).
+By making contributions to such files, you accept that your contribution is licensed under this license.

 # How to report a bug or an issue

 Please create a new issue report in the issue tracker for this repository, and describe the issue you have found.